Wally George: Career

 Hot Seat, in turn, became known for its provocative guest appearances.
 A 1983 appearance by Blase Bonpane ended when Bonpane overturned George's desk and walked out of the studio.
 When similar incidents occurred on later talk shows, such as those hosted by Geraldo Rivera and Jerry Springer, George called them "copycat combat."
 However, many claimed that the stunts on Hot Seat were staged, and that some guests were hired to be controversial and disruptive.

-By 1993, George's health woes brought an end to the show.
+Wally also hosted an afternoon live television call in show, where he would read a prepared daily commentary, and then take live phone calls on the air.
+The overwhelming majority of these calls were prank phone calls.

+In late 1992, financial troubles at KDOC led to the closure of the production studio where Hot Seat was filmed and he stopped filming debates in front of a studio audience.
 He carried on hosting rerun segments until June 2003.

+George hosted a few short-lived television variety shows.
+In 1965, he hosted the Wally George Showpeople's Show on KTTV.
+In 1970, he hosted Wally's World on KHJ-TV.
+In 1976, he hosted Wally George's Hollywood Showcase on KCOP-TV.

 George released a four track 12" (30 cm) EP entitled Wal-ly!
 Wal-ly! (drawn from the rallying cry of his Hot Seat studio audience) on Rhino Records in 1984.

 George played himself in the films Grunt!
 The Wrestling Movie (1985), A Nightmare on Elm Street 5: The Dream Child (1989), Repossessed (1990) and Club Fed (1990).
 He played a Porsche salesman in the movie Squanderers (1996).

 He gave halftime "studio analysis" and sometimes "endgame news" on the roller derby television program RollerGames which aired in 1989-90 and later on the Nintendo Entertainment System game of the same name.
 He also appeared on The People's Court program after being sued by an attorney who had been on Hot Seat.
 E!
 True Hollywood Story ran a feature on Wally George in 2000.